 AMY E. GRAVELL

-Amy has more than 20 years’ experience in Rhode Island’s nonproﬁt sector, including the Boys & Girls Club of Pawtucket since 2005.
-As the club’s associate executive director, Gravell led the 119-year-old youth development organization in a historic $8 million capital and endowment campaign to renovate and expand the facility.
-Previous positions have included
+Amy is a mission-driven leader with nearly 25 years’ experience in Rhode Island’s nonproﬁt sector, specifically in fundraising and marketing, as well as staff and program development.
+She previously served as the associate executive director for the Boys & Girls Club of Pawtucket, where she led the youth development organization in a historic capital and endowment campaign to renovate and expand the facility.
+Additional past positions have included

 marketing and development director for Tockwotton Home senior living community, and director of admissions for The Prout School, a college preparatory high school.
-Gravell serves as president-elect to the board of directors for the Rhode Island Chapter of the Association of Fundraising Professionals (AFP).
-Additionally, she is a member of the Boys & Girls Clubs of America Professional Association, for which she was named 2015 Northeast Professional of the Year.
-Other professional afﬁliations include Shri Service Corps, providing free yoga and wellness programs to underserved populations in Rhode Island, and the City of Pawtucket’s Advisory Commission on Arts and Culture.
-Gravell has a B.A. in sociology from Wheaton College in Norton, Mass., with a concentration in women and family studies.
+Amy serves as president of the board of directors for the Association of Fundraising Professionals – RI Chapter (AFP-RI).
+Formerly a member of the Boys & Girls Clubs of America Professional Association, she was named 2015 Northeast Professional of the Year.
+Past professional afﬁliations include Shri Service Corps, providing free yoga and wellness programs to underserved populations in Rhode Island, and the City of Pawtucket’s Advisory Commission on Arts and Culture.
+Amy has a B.A. in sociology from Wheaton College in Norton, Mass., with a concentration in women and family studies.
 She is a graduate of Leadership Rhode Island and Boys & Girls Clubs of America’s Advanced Leadership Program.